An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Discussion

 \section{Discussion}

-In this section, we interpret our main findings.
-We discuss three main themes: (i) the associative relationship between imbalance metrics and performance degradation, (ii) the computational scaling behavior of different architectures, and (iii) the relative advantages of ensemble methods compared with deep tabular models.
-We then consider broader implications, including cross-institutional robustness and generalization, clinical deployment, and equity considerations.
+In this section, we interpret our main findings across three principal themes: (i) the associative relationship between imbalance metrics and performance, (ii) the computational scaling behavior of different model families, and (iii) the relative empirical performance of ensemble, conventional deep learning, and tabular foundation models under controlled imbalance conditions.
+We then consider broader implications for cross-institutional robustness, clinical deployment, and equity.